 - Challenge – A 5‐week summer residential academic program for incoming first‐year students; designed to strengthen student success academically, culturally, and professionally.

 - Career Pathway Program – is designed to advance equity in employment and experiential learning opportunities for all Georgia Tech students (through 3 wk career immersions, professional development, co-op/internship support, study abroad, and research).

 - Career Alliance @ Georgia Tech is an initiative designed to ensure full and equal access to career readiness experiences for all Georgia Tech students.

 - Edge – Offers support from upper‐class peer mentors to assist first-year students by hosting mentor-mentee sessions, workshops, advocacy and outings throughout the academic year.

 - Focus – A 4-day immersive program designed to attract and recruit the nation’s best and brightest diverse students to pursue graduate studies and careers in academia.

 - Graduate Resource Hub-contains informative content for prospective and current graduate students to empower them to navigate successfully within and beyond their assigned labs, spaces, teams, or research fields.

-- Peer I Scope - aims to assist Achieve Atlanta scholars (all years), dual-degree, and 2nd -3rd year transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.
+- Peer I Scope - aims to empower Achieve Atlanta scholars (all years), APS students, and transfer students (particularly from HBCUs and community colleges) in thriving within the academic and cultural environments of Georgia Tech while expanding their scope of influence and inclusion.